alicemunsal/dohex/DoHex.md

 ### Adapter Organization

 ### Web Application
-Nowadays we are developing web interfaces as AnThis is a different application connected to the our backend services or maybe we are using GraphQL as a backend.
+Nowadays we are developing web interfaces as Single Page Applications(SPA) like React, Vue, Angular.
+This is a different application connected to the our backend services or maybe we are using GraphQL as a backend.
 Either way we have a separate application running in browser.

 ### Project Structure
 There is no such thing as complex project in this perspective.
 S